 Internal Medicine Services

-Pet Specialists of Monterey provides advanced Internal Medicine diagnostics and care performed by our board certified Small Animal Internist, Dr. Jonathan Fradkin, and a team of highly-skilled staff.
+Pet Specialists of Monterey provides advanced Internal Medicine diagnostics and care performed by our board certified Small Animal Internists, Dr. Jonathan Fradkin, Dr. Tara Ghormley, and a team of highly-skilled staff.
 We are committed to providing you and your pet with comprehensive and compassionate care during diagnosis, treatment, and monitoring of medical conditions.

 Our Internist supervises all care of Internal Medicine patients.
 We provide round-the-clock care for medical and intensive care patients.